 We stayed here for more than half an hour and in between Kalyan Sarkar demonstrate the newcomers about Wikipedia contribution.
 I had little knowledge about the place so I started referring few documents in my iPad.
-I discover from my documents there is another Temple nearby and within 300/400m there is a Mosque.
-So I straight away suggested others to include these place in the walk.
+I discover from my documents that there is another Temple situated nearby and also a mosque is there.
+So I straight away suggested others, to include these place in the walk.
 Some of them asked about the documents I am referring to, so I told them about the same.
 All agreed to my proposal.
 Instead of going to Dwadash Shiv Mandir, we started searching for another temple and I provided them the address of the temple and mosque as well.
-But before we began searching, everybody was so hungry that we opt out to have food.
+But before we began searching operation, everybody was so hungry that we opt out to have food.
 My stomach rumbled for food but I avoid street food, so I had some biscuits to satisfy my gastro instinct.
 Others enjoyed with Kachauri and Bengali sweets.
-After gaining extra bit of energy from Breakfast around 11am , suddenly all become very enthusiastic to explore newly added spots.
+After gaining an extra bit of energy from Breakfast around 11 am, suddenly all become very enthusiastic to explore newly added spots.

 - Our next stop was Dwadash Shiv Mandir of the Chandra family.
-Beautiful temple consists of 12 Shiva temples inside the temple complex and it was built around 1852.
+The Beautiful temple consists of 12 Shiva temples and it was built around 1852.
 Pigeons are one of the main attraction, just go through my photograph, you will get to know.

-7. Next and last spot was Smashan Ghat (Burning Ghat), Known as Tarpan Burning Ghat.
+- The next and last spot were Burning Ghat, Known as Tarpan Burning Ghat.
 Here I took some photograph but have little knowledge about this place.
 So, I am not able to furnish any further information about this but trying to gather information on the same and would update once I get it.

-It was a really exuberant experience, especially when it is about documentation photography and now waiting for the next event to come.
+It was really exuberant experience, especially when it is about documentation photography and now waiting for the next event to come.
 Would like to thank all of you for reading my lines and watching my photographs.

 Copyright © BongBlogger